Rickk911/binarySearchBot/README.md

 ## 🚀 Features

 - Random number generation between 0 and 1.000.000.(you can control that.)
-- Bot uses binary search to guess the number.
+- Bot uses binary search to main the number.
-- Feedback after each guess (too high, too low).
+- Feedback after each main (too high, too low).
-- A delay between guesses to simulate the bot thinking.
+- A delay between maines to simulate the bot thinking.

 ## 🧑‍💻 Technologies Used